Multi-Scale Frequency-Enhanced Deep D-bar Method for Electrical Impedance Tomography: Introduction

 \subsection{Problem Setting}

-\textit{Electrical Impedance Tomography} (EIT) stands as a remarkable imaging technique that has garnered significant attention within the intersection of mathematics, artificial intelligence, and medical technology.
-This non-invasive method harnesses the principles of electrical conductivity to unveil the inner workings of objects and organisms, which has been used in fields like non-destructive medical monitoring \cite{adler2021electrical}, industrial detection \cite{york2001status} and geophysics \cite{abubakar2009inversion}.
-Specifically, EIT involves the application of distinct voltage patterns through electrodes placed on the object's surface, and the subsequent measurement of resulting current distributions.
-The ultimate objective is to unveil the internal conductivity distribution of the subject under examination \cite{mueller2012linear}.
+\textit{Electrical Impedance Tomography} (EIT) stands as a remarkable imaging technique that has garnered significant attention in inverse problems with many applications.
+This non-invasive method harnesses the principles of electrical conductivity to explore the inner structure of objects and organisms, which has been used in fields like non-destructive medical monitoring \cite{adler2021electrical}, industrial detection \cite{york2001status} and geophysics \cite{abubakar2009inversion}.
+Specifically, EIT involves the use of distinct voltage patterns through electrodes placed on the object's surface and the subsequent measurement of resulting current distributions.
+The objective is to recover the underlying conductivity distribution of the subject.

-The mathematical model for the Electric Impedance Tomography (EIT) problem is formulated as the well-known Calderón inverse problem.
-In our context, we direct our attention to a positive conductivity function $\sigma(z) \in L^{\infty}$ defined on a bounded domain $\Omega$ in $\mathrm{R}^n$ with a continuous boundary $\partial{\Omega}$ in $\mathrm{R}^{n-1}$, where $\sigma(z)$ is assumed to be one near the $\partial{\Omega}$ so that it can be naturally extended to the entire space $\mathrm{R}^n$.
-In the specific case of a continuous Dirichlet boundary condition, we suppose that $2N+1$ linearly independent voltage patterns $\{f_k\}^{N}_{k=-N}$ are applied to $\partial{\Omega}$, the ensuing electric potential field $u_k(z)$ satisfies the following second-order elliptical PDEs
+The mathematical model for the EIT problem is formulated as the well-known \textit{Calderón inverse problem} \cite{calderon2006inverse}.
+In our context, we suppose that $\sigma(z) \in L^{\infty}(\Omega)$ refers to the positive conductivity distribution defined on a bounded domain $\Omega$ in $\mathbb{R}^2$.
+For a Dirichlet boundary condition $f(z)$ applied on $\partial{\Omega}$, the resulting electrical potential field $u(z)$ satisfies the following second-order elliptical PDE:

-where this set of $2N+1$ equations share a common isotropic conductivity denoted as $\sigma(z)$, a strictly positive function.
-These equations yield a collection of Cauchy data pairs $\{ f_k, \sigma \frac{\partial u_k}{\partial n}|_{\partial \Omega}\}^{N}_{k=-N}$ which plays a crucial role in enabling the retrieval of $\sigma(z)$ within the domain $\Omega$.
-Generally speaking, the Dirichlet to Neumann (DtN) map, intricately linked to the EIT equation, is defined by

-Theoretically, according to Nachman's 1996 global uniqueness proof \cite{nachman1996global}, once the complete knowledge of the DtN map $ \Lambda_{\sigma}$ is available, the conductivity distribution $\sigma(z)\in L^{\infty}(\Omega)$ can be uniquely determined.
-However, in practice, the EIT reconstruction problem is a non-linear inverse problem with severe ill-posedness.
-This implies that the underlying parameter distribution is highly sensitive to measurement noise and modeling errors \cite{mueller2012linear}.
-As a result, there exists a significant gap between the ideal theoretical scenario and real-world applications, where only a finite-dimensional matrix approximation of the DtN map, contaminated with noise, can be obtained.
-Given the inherent ill-posedness of the problem, it becomes crucial to incorporate prior knowledge about the underlying parameter distribution to regularize the conductivity structure and achieve improved reconstruction results.